New Book!

 • The recent development of a top-class river fishery for very large brown trout, some weighing well over ten pounds.

-Email Mersey Rivers Trust at info@merseyrivers.org and we will provide purchase options.
+Email Mersey Rivers Trust at info@merseyrivers.org and we will provide payment options.

-Copies are also available direct from the publisher, Fluvial Books, for £20 (postage free within the UK).
+Copies are also available direct from the publisher, Fluvial Books, for £20 (plus postage).
 To purchase a copy please contact: djsolomon47@gmail.com and we will email you a pro-forma invoice with details of making payment by BACS.
 As soon as we receive payment, a copy of the book will be dispatched by post.
 If you would like a copy posted overseas let us know and will supply a pro-forma invoice reflecting the additional postage cost.

 Alt Weir Removal Planning